AriFordsham/GHCWiki/records/declared-overloaded-record-fields/c-ompare-sorf.md

 ### Updating polymorphic/higher-ranked fields

-The prototype for this proposal does include a method of updating Higher-ranked fields.
+The prototype for this proposal originally included a method of updating Higher-ranked fields.

 It used an extra type function `SetTy`, with an extra type argument bound from the definition of method `set`: